 British citizens who were living in Spain before 31st December 2020 are broadly entitled to keep their more generous rights from when Britain was in the EU for as long as they live.
 To prove they were living in Spain and entitled to these rights they need to have either: i) a pale green European registration certificate (A4 size or credit-card size) or ii) the new TIE plastic card explicitly stating that the holder is covered by ‘Articulo 50 TUE’.
-Either is valid proof of those rights but swapping to a TIE is recommended at some point.
+Either is a valid proof of those rights but swapping to a TIE is recommended at some point.
 There is no deadline to do this.
+Marbella useful information.

 It is still possible to become a Spanish resident as a UK national, and acquiring residency will give you rights to support and welfare benefits and protection in the future, although the income requirements are higher to get residency and the benefits less generous and immediate than for those who lived in Spain before 31st December 2020.

 Even if you move to Spain after 1st January 2020, you must ensure you are legally resident as you are at risk if something goes wrong, such as loss of work or a sudden health problem.
+Marbella useful information.

 Support to the British nationals based in Spain (UKNSF)

 The International Organization for Migration (IOM) will provide practical support to UK Nationals who may find it harder to complete their residency applications to secure and maintain their residency rights in EU countries now that the UK has left the EU.
-In Spain, the Project will support UK nationals residing in Spanish territory with an special focus on the Community of Madrid, the Community of Andalusia, the Region of Murcia, Castilla La Mancha, Castilla y León and Extremadura and the autonomous cities of Ceuta and Melilla.
+In Spain, the Project will support UK nationals residing in Spanish territory with a special focus on the Community of Madrid, the Community of Andalusia, the Region of Murcia, Castilla La Mancha, Castilla y León and Extremadura and the autonomous cities of Ceuta and Melilla.

-For guidance you can also go to
+For guidance, you can also go to

 Spain: register your residency

-How UK nationals who plan to live in Spain for more than 3 months must register as a resident and on the padrón at their town hall.
+How UK nationals who plan to live in Spain for more than 3 months must register as a resident and on the Padrón at their town hall.

 You must submit your residence application to the immigration office (Oficina de Extranjeros) in the province where you live.